neardws/Multi-Agent-Deep-Reinforcement-Learning/README.md

 - [x] Unit testing finished in VehicularNetworkEnv.py 2021-07-30
 - [x] Add multi outputs heads in Actor of Sensor node 2021-08-07
 - [x] Add predicted trajectories into global trajectory 2021-08-07
+- [x] Save configuration and others to recurring results 2021-08-10
+- [x] Interruption and recovery the training process 2021-08-10